QuarantineGemmini/chipyard/CS252_EE290_README.md

   - gemmini is currently targeted only to run on linux, so use pk to exploit full file-system capabilities

+- verilator-binary install is serialized on bwrc despite -j40 in MAKEFLAGS?

 - verilator is super slow compared to vcs. need to debug why.

+- verilator multithreading support broken

 - ee290 only supports weight-stationary mode, so template fails on verilator! also, its nefarious becuase no error is propagated back to the user, and